-· Going back to VMware Fusion, memory overcommitment is also possible but the option to configure it is not available in the VMware Fusion UI.
+Going back to VMware Fusion, memory overcommitment is also possible but the option to configure it is not available in the VMware Fusion UI.
 You will need to add the above setting into the VMware Fusion configuration file located in /Library/Preferences/VMware\ Fusion/config which does not exist by default.
-You will need to restart Fusion/Workstation for the change to go into effect.
+You will need to restart Fusion/Workstation for the change to …

+VMware Fusion memory overcommit.
 VMware Fusion is the Workstation equivalent on OSX.
 It has come along way but there is not the same feature parity as there is in Windows.
 One handy feature is the ability to overcommit memory usage.
-This will swap memory usage from the host memory to disk when the host memory …
+This will swap memory usage from the host memory to disk when the host memory exceeds its threshold.

 · Memory overcommit, aka the ability of VMware ESX to provision memory to virtual machines in excess of what is physically available on a host, has been a topic of discussion in virtualization blogs for quite some time (e.g., “More on Memory Overcommitment”) and apparently still is (e.g. “VMware vs. Microsoft: Why Memory Overcommitment is Useful […]

-· But VMware includes an actual memory overcommit feature.
-Both memory allocation methods provide dynamic allocation across all VMs on an as-needed basis.
-VMware memory overcommit.
-For quite some time, VMware has included a memory overcommit feature.
+· For quite some time, VMware has included a memory overcommit feature.
 The underlying technology is the Idle Memory Tax (IMT), which assigns values to "shares" of memory.
+To understand how IMT works, you have to understand the concept of memory shares.
+Essentially, VMware treats memory as a sharable resource, and each megabyte of memory is …

 · Memory Overcommitment in The ESX server is just one of the chapters present in VMware Technical Journal, which went out few days ago.
 You'll find the information about how memory overcommit works and which techniques are used, and also some best practices or how to avoid pitfalls.